IIIF/cookbook-recipes/recipe/0117-add-image-thumbnail/index.md

 This example uses an image of the cover of the same kabuki performance program as in the recipe for [Viewing direction and its effect on navigation][0010].
 This image, though, has a color bar and the Manifest contains an explicit `thumbnail` property for the Manifest.
 In this particular use case, to avoid having a Manifest thumbnail image with a color calibration bar, you can choose to declare a thumbnail from a completely different image.
 Keep in mind that this thumbnail is just for the Manifest; no thumbnail has been explicitly set for the sole resource, so the supporting viewers should use the resource's IIIF Image service to create one.

-{% include manifest_links.html viewers="Mirador, Clover, Glycerine Viewer" manifest="manifest.json" %}
+{% include manifest_links.html viewers="Mirador, Clover, Glycerine Viewer, Theseus" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" %}